Americus Mayor and City Council vote on law enforcement requests and services for citizens - Americus Times-Recorder

 Americus Mayor and City Council vote on law enforcement requests and services for citizens

 Americus Mayor and City Council held their voting meeting on Thursday, May 20th via Zoom.
-As requested by some of the council, Bartow Williams of Georgia Two-Way (GTW), a local provider of communication technology presented the offerings his business can offer by way of a new communication system which Americus Police Department (APD), Sumter County Sheriff’s Office (SCSO) and the Americus Fire Department (AFD) would be utilizing.
-As was established during the agenda setting meeting a grant of $50000, was awarded to APD.
+As requested by some of the council, Bartow Williams of Georgia Two-Way (GTW), a local provider of communication technology, presented the offerings his business can offer by way of a new communication system which Americus Police Department (APD), Sumter County Sheriff’s Office (SCSO) and the Americus Fire Department (AFD) would be utilizing.
+As was established during the agenda setting meeting, a grant of $50000 was awarded to APD.
 In addition to this, a SPLOST vote which the citizens passed in 2019 had designated funds for a new radio system to be utilized.
 In total, there was $2 million available to bring this project to fruition.
 As Motorola had done at the agenda setting meeting, Mr. Williams presented his capacity to the council.
 His package was presented at the price of $1.2 million.
-Mr. Williams, while admitting he was not certain of Motorola’s bid, he met the same number of radios.
+Mr. Williams, while admitting he was not certain of Motorola’s bid, said he met the same number of radios as Motorola.
 Daryl Dowdell questioned him on mobile units he had offered in the bid.
 Mr. Williams indicated he felt the mobiles were a necessity for premiere safety options.
 Chief Scott did confirm the Motorola did not include mobile units in their bid.
 Dowdell submitted that Motorola’s coverage map had limited to no coverage on Highway 30 and questioned GTW on their coverage.
 Mr. Williams clarified he had not submitted a coverage map to compare against Motorola, but he felt his system could provide coverage.
 Interim City Manager, Diadra Powell then asked Mr. Williams the same questions she asked of Motorola.

-In reviewing the grant, Powell states the “grant itself…specially says it (the new system) needs to be P25 compliant (meet the public safety standards), the 700 MHz radio system, and what’s listed in here is Motorola, so I’m assuming it can be compatible.”
+In reviewing the grant, Powell states the “grant itself…specifically says it (the new system) needs to be P25 compliant (meet the public safety standards), the 700 MHz radio system, and what’s listed in here is Motorola, so I’m assuming it can be compatible.”
 Mr. Williams’ bid indicates the radio equipment would be provided by Kenwood.
 Powell continued with her questions, the first of which was: How many customers where utilizing the system presented?
 Kenwood’s representative, Mr. Earp was on the call and addressed the question.
 Wanting to understand Earp’s answer better, Powell asked for further clarification.
 She specifically wanted to know how many Kenwood systems, like the one being proposed in the bid, where in the state currently.
 Earp admitted they had none.
 Regarding coverage, Earp admitted the coverage they could offer was “physics” and in all likelihood, if radios are the same, the coverage for both companies “will be equal.”
 Powell asked a question related to the 911 dispatch operation.
 Williams explained how radios work and indicated there will be solid communication between 911 center and APD with their product.
 Powell then questioned a statement made in the GTW bid.
 The statement indicated the system proposed would require the “Motorola 800 system radio.”
 A Motorola “key” was then explained.
 According to GTW, the key is “a string of letters and numbers that Motorola has to get into their system.”
 A key is required and according to GTW, will be provided.
 Dowdell then questioned Powell regarding a copy of the grant, as he had previously asked for it and not received it.
 Powell offered her apologies for misunderstanding the request and sent the grant out to the council during the meeting.

 When it came time to vote on approving the recommended Motorola system (at a cost of approximately $1.6 million), Powell indicated her recommendation was based upon the fact the citizens had already voted to purchase a new system, and when spending “million dollars or more, I prefer we have a radio that other people in the state are using.”
 Additionally, she respected the fact that the chiefs of the departments involved desired the Motorola system.
 Lastly, the Department of Justice (COPS) grant had specifically mentioned Motorola as a deliverable in the grant.
 The motion was made and seconded and the vote passed 5-1, with Dowdell opposing the purchase.